catalyst-cloud/catalystcloud-docs/source/block-storage/uuid-mount.rst

 Unlike our previous example, we are going to be creating and attaching a volume using its **UUID**, rather than a unique volume name.
-This process is only uniquely different for the openstack CLI, if you wish to use another method to create and attach your instance; you can follow the examples on the :ref:`using-volumes` page.
+This process is only uniquely different for the OpenStack CLI, if you wish to use another method to create and attach your instance; you can follow the examples on the :ref:`using-volumes` page.